s0ders/go-semver-release/docs/usage/configuration.md

 Path to an armored GPG signing key used to sign the produced tags.

-{% hint style="danger" %}
+> [!CAUTION]
-Using this flag in your CI/CD workflow means you will have to write a GPG private key to a file.
+> Using this flag in your CI/CD workflow means you will have to write a GPG private key to a file.
 Please ensure that this file has read and write permissions for its owner only.
 Furthermore, the GPG key used should be a key specifically generated for the purpose of signing tags.
 Do not use your personal key, that way you can easily revoke the key if any action in your workflow came to be compromised.
-{% endhint %}

-{% hint style="warning" %}
+> [!WARNING]
-As stated above, the GPG private key need to be written on disk before being read.
+> As stated above, the GPG private key need to be written on disk before being read.
 Store it outside the repository being versioned.
 Because the tool first checks out to the release branch you configured, the key will disappear (since it has not been committed) and will not be found by the program.
-{% endhint %}

 Example: